Joc Pederson Preview, Player Props: Giants vs. Braves

 Joc Pederson At The Plate

-- In 35 of 85 games this season, he has scored, and six of those games included multiple runs.
+- In 41.1% of his games this year, he has scored at least once.
+And he's had six games with multiple runs (6.7%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.